zio/zio/docs/datatypes/contextual/has.md

 zio.Runtime.default.unsafeRun(effect)
 ```

 That is how the `Has` data type helps us to combine services.
 The previous example was just for demonstrating purposes, and we rarely create `Has` data type directly.
-Instead, we create a `Has` via `ZLayer`.
+Instead, we create a `Has` via `ZServiceBuilder`.

-Whenever we lift a service value into `ZLayer` with the `ZLayer.succeed` constructor or  `toLayer`, ZIO will wrap our service with `Has` data type.
+Whenever we lift a service value into `ZServiceBuilder` with the `ZServiceBuilder.succeed` constructor or  `toServiceBuilder`, ZIO will wrap our service with `Has` data type.

 Let's implement `Logging` and `RandomInt` services: